-Alex Salmond warns Royal Family to 'stay out' of independence debate
+Alex Salmond warns royal family to 'stay out' of independence debate

-Alex Salmond has warned the Royal Family to “stay out” of the independence debate, after Prince William met with Gordon Brown.
+Alex Salmond has warned the royal family to “stay out” of the Scottish independence debate, after Prince William met Gordon Brown.

-Mr Salmond, in a message to Alba supports today, told Prince William not to get embroiled in the debate with such “foolish” meetings.
+Mr Salmond, in a message to Alba supporters on Monday, told Prince William not to get embroiled in the debate with such “foolish” meetings.

 He said: “What on earth Prince William thought he was doing having a confab with Gordon Brown, just as Gordon set up his last campaign for the Union.